ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 from its parent process.
 A shell just streamlines manipulation of those environments and also uses some of them directly to guide its own operation.
-Let's overview the most commonly used and manipulated environment variables, which are important to be aware of if you want to be sure that you are using the external commands and libraries you think you are using.
+Let's overview the most commonly used and manipulated environment variables.
+These variables are important because they impact what external commands and libraries you are using.

 ### PATH - determines full path to the command to be executed